OR WAIT 15 SECS

 The results showed that 71 percent of the prostate samples analyzed for the study contained gene segments from the BK virus.
 TAg protein from the BK virus was present in 43 percent of the tissue samples, but only in atrophic lesions a precursor stage of prostate cancer development.
 TAg was not expressed in normal cells or cancerous cells.

-Atrophic lesions comprise a spectrum of architectural and cytological differences in the appearance of epithelial cells lining the glands in the prostate, says Rajal B. Shah, MD, MBBS, a clinical assistant professor of pathology and urology in the
+Atrophic lesions comprise a spectrum of architectural and cytological differences in the appearance of epithelial cells lining the glands in the prostate, says Rajal B. Shah, MD, MBBS, a clinical assistant professor of pathology and urology in the U-M Medical School and co-author of the study.
+Several recent studies have demonstrated that they potentially represent the first stage in a series of progressive cell changes, which can lead to prostate cancer.

 In addition to TAg protein, atrophic lesions also contained high levels of protein expressed by the p53 tumor suppressor gene.
 When U-M scientists discovered that TAg and p53 proteins were located together in the cytoplasm of atrophic lesion cells, but not in the nucleus, an important piece of the puzzle fell into place.